Dietary Help for Inflammation

 Studies of people with rheumatoid arthritis and osteoarthritis who took supplements of curcumin found they could walk better and without the side effects of taking drugs.

-Black pepper can help your body absorb it, so try a blend of the spices, steeped with ginger and honey into a tea.
+Black pepper can help your body absorb it, so try a mixing it with turmeric which is steeped with ginger and honey into a tea.

 Virgin olive oil

-This has a compound called oleocanthal, and it works like ibuprofen.
-Extra-virgin olive oil also has lubricin, which keeps joints sliding smoothly and protects cartilage from breaking down so it might help people with osteoarthritis.
+There are plenty of benefits from using this oil as it contains a compound called oleocanthal, and it works like ibuprofen.
+Extra-virgin olive oil also lubricin, which keeps joints sliding smoothly and protects cartilage from breaking down so it might help people with osteoarthritis.

 Stick to using it as a dressing or use lower temperatures when you cook with olive oil so you don’t lose any of its many benefits.